airsonic/airsonic/documentation/PROXY.md

     option httpclose
     option forwardfor

     # HTTPS: Forward requests to the Libresonic backend
     acl is_libresonic  path_beg -i /libresonic
     use_backend libresonic-backend if is_libresonic

 backend libresonic-backend

-    # Make sure that we are in HTTP mode so that we can rewrite headers
-    mode http

     # Rewrite all redirects to use HTTPS, similar to what Nginx does in the
     # proxy_redirect directive.